Transcript Of The Interview With The Leader Of The First Fully Adopted DART in Washington State

 I hope you’ve enjoyed reading about this effort and a very special thank you to Alan Barnard for taking the time to share his thoughts.
 Some day when the time comes, people will live because of this work.
 In fact the concept of general aviation as an important part of disaster response has already been successfully used in the California mudslides to save lives, as you can see here.
 So in the final analysis I would say it is safe to say general aviation is becoming a very important part of any large disaster response and will make a very positive difference.

-Sky Terry is the Emergency and Disaster Response editor at Seaplanemagazine.com.
-If you wish to get involved in the effort or begin developing a plan to start your own Emergency Response Team, please contact him via Email.
-To learn more about the Emergency Volunteer Air Corps visit EVAC.org
+Sky Terry is the Emergency and Disaster Response Editor at Seaplanemagazine.com and has written extensively on the topic of incorporating General & Business Aviation into the mix of first response after natural disasters.
+If you wish to get involved in the effort or begin developing your own plan to start an Emergency Response Team, please contact him via Email.
+To learn more about the Emergency Volunteer Air Corps visit EVAC.org.
+Sky Terry also puts out frequent email updates on the progress of the effort with a large number of individuals.